 From hand-sewn to forged in fire, amazing creations are introduced to the world at the Fremont Fair.

-100,000 revelers are expected to descend on Seattle’s most eclectic neighborhood to welcome the arrival of summer, honor free expression and celebrate more than 300 craft and artisan booths at the Fremont Fair, experiencing a Bohemian-style marketplace like no other as works of art are brought to life right in the streets alongside buskers performing their talents.
+100,000 revelers will descend on Seattle’s most eclectic neighborhood to welcome the arrival of summer, honor free expression and celebrate more than 300 craft and artisan booths at the Fremont Fair, experiencing a Bohemian-style marketplace like no other as works of art are brought to life right in the streets alongside buskers performing their talents.

 “The heart and soul of the Fremont Fair is the hundreds of crafters and sellers who bring beautiful works to share with guests,” says Phil Megenhardt, president of Bold Hat Productions and producer of the Fair.
 “From hand-sewn to forged in fire, amazing creations are introduced to the world at the Fremont Fair, alongside live art and music demonstrations, creating a truly unique experience for everyone involved.”

-In recent years, the Fair’s craft market has grown to occupy five city blocks, with sellers of home goods, jewelry, original art, clothing, unique foods and more.
+In recent years, the Fair’s craft market has grown to occupy six city blocks, with sellers of home goods, jewelry, original art, clothing, unique foods and more.

 Joining the bustling craft market are two live music stages featuring local bands and artists alongside Fremont’s biggest outdoor beer gardens where “Fremonsters” can dance, sway and toast summer’s arrival in Seattle.
 Polyrhythmics and Vaudeville Etiquette headline 14 bands during the two-day festival.